About U.S. Bank FlexPerks Travel Rewards Visa Signature Card

 Another important fee here is the annual fee, which, at $49, is lower than five of the six credit cards in our best airline rewards card article.

-When you compare the FlexPerks card to the cards in our Best Travel Rewards Card of 2018 article, its annual fee is lower than three of the five cards and came in second to the Bank of America Travel Rewards and the Discover it Miles, two cards without annual fees.
+When you compare the FlexPerks card to the cards in our Best Travel Rewards Card of 2018 ranking, its annual fee is lower than three of the five cards and came in second to the Bank of America Travel Rewards and the Discover it Miles, two cards without annual fees.

 We think that the FlexPerks Travel Rewards card has some excellent advantages and few disadvantages.